runflame/mint/Specification.md

 T.append("txroot", MerkleRoot(bag.txs))
 T.append("ext", bag.ext)
 bag_id = T.challenge_bytes("id")
+bag_id[0..1] = [0xf1, 0xae]
 ```

+Note the the first 2 bytes are set to the bytes `F1 AE` indicating the Flame mainnet.
+Testnet uses `F1 XX` prefix where the second byte `XX` indicates the version of the testnet.

 Tx root is defined as [Merkle root hash](zkvm-spec.md#merkle-binary-tree) of the sidechain transactions including the witness data.